 5. Bunk Up

 If you are having trouble finding a hotel or affording a hotel room, use social media to advertise that you are looking to split a room at the conference.
 Most strength coaches are in the same boat and will gladly split the cost with a peer.
 Additionally, build relationships with vendors as they tend to split costs on housing on Airbnb and other venues.
 They are also well-connected in the industry and can be a huge resource to you in terms finding opportunity.

 6. Plan Ahead

-Just like the field of strength and conditioning, you have to plan ahead if you are going to make the most of a conference or clinic, regardless of the reason yfor attending.
+Just like the field of strength and conditioning, you have to plan ahead if you are going to make the most of an athletic conference or clinic, regardless of the reason for attending.
 This is extremely important if you are attending a national conference.
 These events can be very large and the venues are generally expansive.
 In these cases, you may even want to write down the sessions you plan on attending and their locations.

 Make your first or next conference a success by preparing properly.
 You will be thankful you did when the event is over!

 Have any tips for getting the most out of conferences and clinics?
 Leave a comment and let us know!